 By following these suggestions you should be able to grow and harvest a bountiful supply of great-tasting vegetables that also look appealingly great like the ones above.

-In 2023 I did not have one tomato or pepper that was impacted with blossom end rot which I contributed to consistent watering every 3 days with drip system and mulching all of my plants.
+In 2023 I did not have one tomato or pepper that was impacted with blossom end rot which I contributed to consistent watering every 3 days with a drip system and mulching all of my plants.

 See my list of the 11 Best Tomatoes to grow.